 Hobbies provide structure, reduce stress, offer a sense of accomplishment, and create opportunities for social connection, all of which are crucial for maintaining sobriety.

-How do I choose a hobby that I’ll stick with?
+How can I find a hobby I'll actually stick with?

 Start by assessing your interests and values, explore new activities that align with them, and consider your lifestyle to ensure the hobby fits into your schedule.
 Setting realistic goals and tracking your progress can also help maintain engagement.

-What if I lose interest in my chosen hobby?
+What if I lose interest in my hobby?

 It’s normal for interests to change over time.
 Stay open to trying new activities and be flexible in your approach.
 The key is to keep exploring until you find something that consistently brings you joy and fulfillment.